kare22/UT_BIG_DATA_project/project3/README.md

 ### Query 1
 Description: Compute different statistics : in-degree, out-degree, total degree and triangle count.
 Solution:
-- In cell 6, gf.InDegrees returns a dataframe where each row contains an airport (by id) and its in-degree, which is the number of incoming flights.
-Meaning how many times it appeared as a destination.
+- In cell 6, Use gf.InDegrees to return the expected results for testing purposes.
+Indegrees returns a dataframe where each row contains an airport (by id) and its in-degree, which is the number of incoming flights.
+Meaning basically how many times it appeared as a destination.
+Compute the actual value by grouping the edges in dataframe by destination and counting all occurances.
+Compare with expected values.
-- In cell 7, gf.OutDegrees returns a dataframe with each airport (id) and its out-degree, representing how many flights went out from airports.
+- In cell 7, Use gf.OutDegrees to return the expected out-degrees counts to view how many flights leave each airport.
+Then manually compute the out-degrees, by grouping airports on src location and counting all.
+I compare the expected results with manual results to review the accuracy.
 - In cell 8, we calculate the total degree for each airport.
 We first do outer join on in_degree and out_degree dataframes using airport id.
 This means that airports appear only in one.
 Then we use coalesce function to replace any null values.
 This is important for airports missing either in-degree or out-degree.
 Then we display each airports inDegree, outDegree and totalDegree.
-- In cell 9, we compute the triangle count for each airport in the graph.  triangleCount() runs the triangle count algorithm, which finds the count of triangles each airport is part of.
+- In cell 9, compute the triangle count for each airport in the graph.  triangleCount() runs the triangle count algorithm, which finds the count of triangles each airport is part of.
 A triangle represents closed loop where all three airports are directy connected to each other by flights.
 Then we display each airport along with the number of triangles it participates in.
 This helps to identify highly interconnected airports.

 Analysis: